VEckardt/IntegrityCopyParameters/README.md

 # How to Install

-Copy the dist/IntegrityCopyParameters.jar into your own Integrity Client directory If you can not copy to the Integrity Client directory because of Windows Admin restrictions, create a new directory somewhere else and add a sub directory "lib" where you place a copy from mksapi.jar.
+Copy the dist/IntegrityCopyParameters.jar into your own Integrity Client directory.
+If you can not copy to the Integrity Client directory because of Windows Admin restrictions, create a new directory somewhere else and add a sub directory "lib" where you place a copy from mksapi.jar.

 # How to Use